 To be considered for an APEX Fellowship requires proposing an internship or vocational exploration program.
 Some students begin this process with very clear ideas about what they’d like to do, where they’d like to be, and with whom they’d like to work.
 Most do not.
 To help you determine what you would like to do.

-Talk to students who’ve received funding from the Lilly Project or the Center for Entrepreneurship.
-Hearing how they found their internship or program will give you ideas where to look, what worked for them, and what some of the pitfalls are.
+Talk to students who’ve received funding, hearing how they found their internship or program will give you ideas where to look, what worked for them, and what some of the pitfalls are.

 Your professors, professional staff, people you have worked for, family, family friends, etc.- ALL can be good sources of information about topics and host organizations more specific to your interests.
 Career Planning and Interfaith Campus Ministries offer a wealth of information regarding internships and volunteer opportunities.

-Connect to the APEX Internship List for current opportunities.
 Websites such as www.idealist.org, ask you to put in key words, what issues you’re interested in, what locations you’d like to consider, when and how long you can do your project, etc., and will generate lists of potential opportunities and organizations.
 Career Planning has links to many internship sites.
-Finally, use the list of organizations our students have used in the past.
+Finally, use the list of organizations (.pdf) our students have used in the past.